What is an overdraft?

 Will I be charged interest for credit I haven't used?

 What are the factors affecting the Credit-to-asset Ratio change?

 We closely monitor the credit-to-asset ratio for your secured assets which is subject to irregular changes due to market volatility.
 The credit-to-asset ratio is affected by various factors, including but not limited to the market capitalisation and profitability of the secured assets’ underlying company, turnover and price volatility of the secured asset etc.

-From 1 July 2020 onwards, new application for Secured Credit from customers of HSBC Advance and Personal Integrated Account will no longer be accepted.
-I am an existing Secured Credit customer of HSBC Advance / Personal Integrated Account.
+From 21 September 2020 onwards, only new applications from HSBC Premier customers for their Premier accounts will be accepted.
+I am an existing Secured Credit customer of other Personal Banking Account.
 Can I continue to use the service?

 You can continue to use the service normally as before and after 21 September, subject to all the applicable terms and conditions.
 If you cancel the service, you will not be able to apply for the service again.
 You can find more information about the interest rate, eligible assets and credit-to-asset ratio for your Secured Credit here.